vidbina/vidbina.github.io/_posts/2013-12-1-perfect-blogging-solution.markdown

 description: My discoveries while rummaging through toolboxes looking for the blogging solution that works for me
 ---

-I've had a few people ask me why I wasn't maintaining some blog and I've always has some excuses to convince me why I didn't.
+I've had a few people ask me why I was not maintaining some blog and I have always has some excuses to convince me why I did not.
 Last saturday was a conversation too many and I decided to actually give blogging a serious try this time, but where to start...

-Any decent quest requires some objectives (how else would I know if I'd succeeded?).
+Any decent quest requires some objectives (how else will I know if I have succeeded?).
 So here goes...
 I need something that:

  1. supports markdown